 Where you are eligible and homeless or at risk of homelessness within 56 days, we will offer to take a homelessness application from you.

-We will assess what your housing needs are and any support needs you may have in order to retain or find suitable accommodation.
+We will assess your housing needs and any support needs you may have in order to retain or find suitable accommodation.
 This can be a face-to-face interview with a housing officer.
 Sometimes assessments are completed over the phone.
 You may be asked to provide certain documents, such as wage slips, proof of benefits, bank statements or evidence of medical needs.
-If you have documents relating to your homelessness (for example; letter of notice, court documents or letter from the people that are accommodating you), you will be asked to provide these too.
+If you have documents relating to your homelessness (for example, a letter of notice, court documents or letter from the people that are accommodating you), you will be asked to provide these too.

 The housing officer will discuss your options, focusing on practical and legal advice to help you stay where you are or help you to find alternative accommodation.
 You will be asked for information which will help us to determine how we can help you to stay where you are.

 For example, we can help you: